-- Human Rights Policy
+- · Human Rights Policy

-- Code of Conduct
+- · Code of Conduct

 - Supplier Code of Conduct

 - Equal Employment Opportunity Policy

+- Gifts, Benefits and Hospitality Policy

-- Gifts and Hospitality and Anti-Bribery and Corruption Policy
+- Anti-Bribery and Corruption Policy

 - Grievance and Disputes Handling Policy for employees

 - Talent Sourcing and Selection Policy

-- Whistleblower Policy
+- · Whistleblower Policy

 - Workplace Health and Safety Policy

-We have built into our policy development framework the requirement to create policies and procedures which promote and facilitate the reporting of suspected or actual instances of modern slavery.
-People from within and from outside the firm should be able to bring Modern Slavery risks that they identify, or suspect are occurring, to the attention of Grant Thornton personnel who are trained and have the authority to act on the reports.
+Our robust approach to policy governance ensures that modern slavery risk is considered at every review of an existing policy or the drafting of a new one.
+This involves including content promoting and facilitating the reporting of suspected or actual instances of modern slavery by both internal and external sources.
+People from within and from outside the firm should be able to bring modern slavery risks that they identify, or suspect are occurring, to the attention of Grant Thornton personnel who are trained and have the authority to act on the reports.

-While as providers of professional services our operations inherently carry a low risk of modern slavery, we cannot be complacent and will continue to review and re-assess our residual risk in this space to make sure that our modern slavery risk controls - including our policies, procedures and reporting protocols - are operating as intended.
+As providers of professional services our operations inherently carry a low risk of modern slavery.
+This, along with the controls we have in place to manage our modern slavery risk, means that we have assessed our overall residual risk rating for modern slavery as low.
+However, this does not mean we can be complacent.
+The modern slavery landscape is constantly evolving, and we know that we need to be alert and able to quickly adapt to changes in the way modern slavery is perpetrated.
+We also need to be agile enough to rapidly implement improved methods to assess our modern slavery risk, identify instances of modern slavery, and deploy remediation strategies.
+We will continue to review and re-assess our residual risk in this space to make sure that our modern slavery risk controls including our policies, procedures, and reporting protocols - are operating as intended.

-Grant Thornton's Supply Chain
+Grant Thornton's supply chain

-We commenced the process of assessing the risk of Modern Slavery in our supply chains in FY20 by initiating a desktop review of current suppliers.
-Our review of Tier 1 suppliers.
+We commenced the process of assessing the risk of modern slavery in our supply chains in FY20 by initiating a desktop review of Tier 1 suppliers.

-In FY21 we continued this process using our existing data and tools.
-However, we also enlisted the assistance of a third party provider who could facilitate sending questionnaires to existing and new suppliers, asking them about their approaches and measures to prevent and mitigate instances of modern slavery and human rights abuses in their operations and supply chains.
+In FY21 and FY22 we continued this process using our existing data and tools.
+We also engaged a third-party provider, ethiXbase, and use their platform to facilitate the sending of modern slavery questionnaires to existing and new suppliers, asking suppliers about their approaches and measures to prevent and mitigate instances of modern slavery and human rights abuses in their operations and supply chains.

-At the same time they are asked to confirm their commitment to complying with our Supplier Code of Conduct.
+At the same time, suppliers are asked to confirm their commitment to complying with our Supplier Code of Conduct.

-Our modern slavery risk assessment rates each supplier as a high, medium, or low risk of modern slavery against the following criteria:
+Our modern slavery risk assessment rates each supplier as a high, moderate, or low risk of modern slavery using the following criteria:

-- product or service supplied

-- industry the supplier operates in

-- jurisdiction (country of registration)

-- countries where the supplier has operations

-- workforce and the possibility/probability that the workforce contains vulnerable workers
+- product or service supplied - industry the supplier operates in - jurisdiction (country of registration) - countries where the supplier has operations - workforce and the possibility/probability that the workforce contains vulnerable workers - supplier commitment to human rights - suppliers conducting their own human rights impact assessment - contracts with suppliers containing clauses regarding human rights and prevention of prohibited practices including modern slavery, bribery, and corruption - supplier committing to comply with our Supplier Code of Conduct